Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 The phenomena were most pronounced in specific areas of the rectory, including the nursery, attic, paper chamber (occupied by Suky and Molly), matted chamber (Emily and Nancy), and master bedroom (Samuel and Susanna).

-The family also reported hearing an invisible horn blown at deafening volumes and a recurring creaking sound, likened to a saw or windmill, every night around a quarter before ten at the house’s northeast corner.
+The family also reported hearing an invisible horn blown at deafening volumes and a frequent creaking sound, likened to a saw or windmill, every night around a quarter before ten at the house’s northeast corner.

 Who Was Old Jeffrey?